 You can win an argument without raising your voice and in debates telling the truth should be the aim and NOT victory.

-While most of us agree that debate is fun, the process sometimes can be nerve-wracking, particularly for those who have a fear of public speaking.
+While most of us agree that the art of debating is fun, the process sometimes can be nerve-wracking, particularly for those who have a fear of public speaking.
 Fortunately, as with other things in life, practice makes us perfect.
 People who are debating can enhance their argumentation and delivery skills by adhering to a few simple tips.

-One of the most important tips when it comes to debating is to focus on attacking ideas rather than people.
+One of the most important tips when it comes to art of debating ,the focus is on attacking ideas rather than people.
 Attacking an opponent on a personal level only weakens the argument.
 Instead, debaters should look for flaws in their opponent’s reasoning and call the logic into question rather than the person.

 Students should avoid the use of words like “always,” “never,” “often” or “generally” because they make their arguments more vulnerable to attack from opponents.